dbuezas/arduino-web-timers/README.md

 - The code output is generared by iterating over each regiser and picking the bits that are set to one.

 A fun fact: I learned a lot about timers myself while creating this web app, but even more by playing with it!
+You can see all internal variables the constraint solver sees by switching to "With internals" at the top right of the screen.

 --